gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 favstats(Score ~ Sex+Background, data=math)
 ```

-4.1.
+4.1.1.
 Use the ``favstats`` summary to discuss whether the design was balanced or not.

-4.2.
+4.1.2.
 Make a pirate-plot and
 interaction plot array of the results and discuss the relationship between Sex,
 Background, and ACT Score.

-4.3.
+4.1.3.
 Write out the interaction model in
 terms of the Greek letters, making sure to define all the terms and don't
 forget the error terms in the model.

-4.4.
+4.1.4.
 Fit the interaction plot and find
 the ANOVA table.
 For the test you should consider first (the interaction),
 write out the hypotheses, report the test statistic, p-value, distribution of
 the test statistic under the null, and write a conclusion related to the
 results of this test.

-4.5.
+4.1.5.
 Re-fit the model as an additive
 model (why is this reasonable here?) and use ``Anova`` to find the Type II sums of
 squares ANOVA.
 Write out the hypothesis for the Background variable, report the
 test statistic, p-value, distribution of the test statistic under the null, and
 write a conclusion related to the results of this test.
 Make sure to discuss the scope of inference for this result.

-4.6.
+4.1.6.
 Use the ``effects`` package to make a term-plot from the
 additive model from 4.5 and discuss the results.
 Specifically, discuss what you
 can conclude about the average relationship across both sexes, between
 Background and average ACT score?

-4.7.
+4.1.7.
 Add partial residuals to the term-plot and make our standard diagnostic plots
 and assess the assumptions using these plots.
 Can you assess independence using
 these plots?
 Discuss this assumption in this situation.

-4.8.
+4.1.8.
 Use the term-plot and the estimated model
 coefficients to determine which of the combinations of levels provides the
 highest estimated average score.

+\vspace{11pt}

-As a second example, consider data based on Figure 3 from @Puhan2006, which is
+4.2. **Sleep Quality Analysis** As a second example, consider data based on Figure 3 from @Puhan2006, which is
 available at http://www.bmj.com/content/332/7536/266.
 In this study, the
 researchers were interested in whether didgeridoo playing might impact sleep
 quality (and therefore daytime sleepiness).
 They obtained volunteers and they